LESdylan/mental-mosaic/system/Decimal conversion.md

 - 🧱 Build clean, solid Obsidian notes

 Wanna take it up with diagrams next?
-Or build a table generator for practice conversions?![[Decimal conversion 2025-06-22 18.26.55.excalidraw]]
+Or build a table generator for practice conversions?![[representation byte terminal]]